skverall/CAR-CRM-V2/web/expenses-app/README.md

 ```
 NEXT_PUBLIC_SUPABASE_URL=your_url
 NEXT_PUBLIC_SUPABASE_ANON_KEY=your_anon_key
+# Set ONLY on server (never expose client-side)
+SUPABASE_SERVICE_ROLE=your_service_role_key
 ```

 ## Database Migrations (Supabase)

-- Open `supabase/migrations/0001_expenses.sql` in Supabase SQL editor and run it, or use Supabase CLI to apply migrations.
+- Open `supabase/migrations/0001_expenses.sql` and `supabase/migrations/0002_inventory.sql` in Supabase SQL editor and run them, or use Supabase CLI to apply migrations.
 - It creates table `expenses`, helpful indexes (including trigram for fast search), and dashboard views:
   - `v_expenses_by_investor`
   - `v_expenses_by_category`
   - `v_expenses_by_month`
 - Row Level Security (RLS) is enabled with a read-only policy.
+API routes use `SUPABASE_SERVICE_ROLE` for inserts.

 ## Features